 In men, on the other hand, where testosterone is the most important androgen, about 95 percent of their testosterone is produced in the testes; the remaining five percent is supplied by conversion of adrenal DHEA to testosterone.

 When DHEA is metabolized, a sulfur group is added to the molecule and it is designated DHEA-S for DHEA sulfate.
 Over 90 percent of circulating DHEA is present in the sulfate form.
 DHEA-S is cleared from the body more slowly than DHEA, so blood levels of DHEA-S are fairly stable throughout the day.
 Because of the greater quantities of DHEA-S in the blood and the molecule’s relative stability, it is frequently recommended that the DHEA-S form be tested in the blood.
 However, this practice is not agreed upon by all clinicians and scientists studying DHEA.

 Dr. Norman Shealy, author of the book DHEA: The Youth and Health Hormone, cautions that there may not be adequate conversion to active DHEA from DHEA-S when it is needed.
 This concern was validated by a study reported on in The Journal of Clinical Endocrinology & Metabolism, where the authors concluded that serum DHEA-S “is unlikely to reflect bioavailable DHEA.”
 Dr. Shealy recommends direct measurement of DHEA, which he believes is the most effective and fully active form of the hormone.

-The DHEA-Cortisol Connection
+The Connection with Cortisol